cypress-io/cypress-documentation/content/api/plugins/before-run-api.md

 **<Icon name="angle-right"></Icon> details** **_(Object)_**

-Details of the run, including the project config, details about the browser and system, and the specs that will be run.
+Details of the run, including the project config, system information, and the version of Cypress.
+More details are included when running via `cypress run`.

 ## Usage